thamas/mybartik/readme.md

 Files to check:
 - node.html.twig
   - added new variable: bundle
+  - use BEM style class naming where block is the content type
   - added embedded twig block, to split up template to smaller parts
 - node--article.html.twig
   - new file, extends node.html.twig